muhammadusman60065/An-Iot-an-Machine-Learning-Approach-to-diabetes-care/README.md

-How can I edit this code?
-There are multiple professional ways to edit and maintain this application, depending on your workflow preference.
+Editing & Maintaining the Application
+This project is developed and maintained using standard GitHub‑based workflows.
+You can edit, run, and deploy the application using any of the following professional methods.

+Editing the Code
 1. Edit Locally Using Your Own IDE (Recommended)
-You can work on the project locally using any modern IDE such as VS Code, WebStorm, or similar.
+You can work on the project locally using modern IDEs such as VS Code, WebStorm, or similar.

 Prerequisites
 Node.js (v18 or later recommended)

 npm (comes with Node.js)